The name of the Organisation Sensing Friends

 • The officers and Committee for the next year will be elected.

-• Any proposals given to the Secretary at least 7 days in advance of the meeting will be discussed.
+• Any proposals given to the committee at least 7 days in advance of the meeting will be discussed.

 6.2 Special General Meetings

-The Secretary will call a Special General Meeting at the request of the majority of the committee or at least eight other members giving a written request to the Chair or Secretary stating the reason for their request.
+The Committee will call a Special General Meeting at the request of the majority of the committee or at least eight other members giving a written request to the Chair stating the reason for their request.

 The meeting will take place within twenty-one days of the request.